PinakiRay015/github-tutorials/README.md

 # github-tutorials
-This is the tutorial repository to learn git commits
+This is the tutorial repository to learn git commands

 ## clone: 👇
 This command is used to clone an existing repository to your local machine <br>